MF International Summer School

 Register by: 1 May 2026

-Summer School 2026: Existential Psychology
+International Summer School 2026: Existential Psychology and Meaning in Life

 This one-week course addresses themes such as meaning in life, suffering, mortality, and existential health.
 Our approach blends philosophical, psychological, and practical perspectives.
+It does not promote any specific religious perspective and is open to participants of all worldviews.

 Take part in interactive lectures, group activities, reflection exercises, and excursions throughout the week.
 You'll gain theoretical insights and practical tools for understanding and navigating life's existential dimensions.
 And you can enjoy and explore beautiful Oslo!